 The Read/Write permissions parameter of a Subsystem block controls the level of access allowed for the subsystem.

 Restricting read or write access does not prevent the access restrictions from being changed.
 To hide proprietary information, consider using a protected model.
-For more information, see Protected Models for Model Reference.
+For more information, see Explore Protected Model Capabilities.

 When a subsystem is stored in a custom library, you can use the Read/Write permissions parameter on the parent library block to control access for the linked instances of the block.
 As long as the library link remains intact, the restricted access can prevent people from viewing or modifying the contents of the subsystem while still allowing them to employ it in a model.
 For more information, see Linked Blocks.